epeios-q37/atlas-python/atlastk/README.md

 The *Stars* application is an example where the *Atlas* *toolkit* is used to control a [*Pygame*](https://en.wikipedia.org/wiki/Pygame) based application.
 Of course, *Pygame* needs to be installed.

+The `tutorials` directory is a work under progress and will contain some tutorials about the *Atlas* *toolkit*.

 ## *Raspberry Pi*/*ODROID-C2*

 **If the applications does not work on your *Raspberry Pi*, please see this issue: <https://github.com/epeios-q37/atlas-python/issues/1>**